-- 5. On receiving written notice of an appeal, the Academic Registrar will appoint a senior manager from the University to consider the student's grounds for appeal.
+- 5. On receiving written notice of an appeal, the Head of Student Casework will appoint a senior manager from the University to consider the student's grounds for appeal.
 Senior managers for this purpose are defined as any member of staff on a Management contract. - 6.
 The senior manager will decide whether the student's appeal meets one or more of the grounds outlined above and, where relevant, whether there is appropriate evidence in support of the case made. - 7.
-If the senior manager believes the student does not satisfy any of the criteria to appeal, they will advise the Academic Registrar that there are no grounds for appeal.
+If the senior manager believes the student does not satisfy any of the criteria to appeal, they will advise the Head of Student Casework that there are no grounds for appeal.
 The student will be notified of this decision in writing.
 The letter will also inform the student that the University's internal procedures have been completed and that any request for a review should be referred to the Office of the Independent Adjudicator for Higher Education.

-- 8. Where the senior manager believes the student has satisfied one or more of the grounds to appeal, they will advise the Academic Registrar that an appeal panel should be convened.
-The Academic Registrar will identify a secretary to the appeal panel who will be responsible for convening the meeting. - 9.
-In either case, the senior manager should respond to the student no later than 20 working days after the student lodged their appeal with the Academic Registrar.
+- 8. Where the senior manager believes the student has satisfied one or more of the grounds to appeal, they will advise the Head of Student Casework that an appeal panel should be convened.
+The Head of Student Casework will identify a secretary to the appeal panel who will be responsible for convening the meeting. - 9.
+In either case, the senior manager should respond to the student no later than 20 working days after the student lodged their appeal with the Head of Student Casework.
 Where a decision cannot be made in that time, the senior manager should write to the student to advise them of the reason for the delay and propose a new date by when a decision can be expected to have been made.